Database queries and constraints via lifting problems: Constraints via lifting conditions

-Suppose given a constraint $W\To{m}R\To{n}S$.
-According to Definition \ref{def:lifting constraints} a functor $\pi\taking I\to S$ satisfies $(m,n)$ if for every solid arrow diagram {\em there exists} a dotted arrow lift making it commute.
-Thus it appears that all constraints are existence declarations.
-However, we can always turn such an existence declaration into a uniqueness declaration using a related lifting diagram.
+{\em there exists} a dotted arrow lift making it commute.
+Thus it may appear that all lifting constraints are existence declarations.
+However, by employing a technique found in \cite{Mak}, we can always turn such an existence declaration into a uniqueness declaration using a related lifting diagram.
 In fact this was done a couple times (see Examples \ref{ex:const card=1}, \ref{ex:const prod}) above.
-The uniqueness constraint corresponding to $(m,n)$ is In other words, $\pi$ satisfies $(\id_R\amalg\id_R,n)$ if and only if there exists at most dotted arrow lift making diagram (\ref{dia:lifting constraint}) commute.
+The uniqueness constraint corresponding to $(m,n)$ is

+In other words, $\pi$ satisfies constraint (\ref{dia:uniqueness}) if and only if there exists {\em at most one} dotted arrow lift making diagram (\ref{dia:lifting constraint2}) commute.